Vivekchavda1374/IdeaNest/Report/USER_MANUAL.md

 ---

 *This manual covers the essential user interactions with IdeaNest.
-For technical setup and administration, refer to the main README.md file.*
+For technical setup and hod siristration, refer to the main README.md file.*